 pCPA engaged with the Canadian Agency for Drugs and Technologies in Health (CADTH) in November 2019, to conduct an extensive stakeholder consultation and engagement exercise on the subject of implementation and expanded use of biosimilars in Canada.

 This consultation process provided an opportunity to understand how stakeholders including clinicians, patient group leaders, private payers, group purchasing organizations, and industry representatives, view the opportunity presented by biosimilars.

 It also allowed an opportunity to provide input to jurisdictions that may be considering policy options to ensure a competitive and sustainable market for both biosimilar and innovator drugs, increase appropriate use of biosimilar treatments, and reduce the overall cost burden to enable savings to be redirected into the healthcare system.

-The final report National Consultation on the Use and Implementation of Biosimilars was released in February 2020 which summarizes the key themes and feedback pCPA received from its stakeholder consultation.
+The final reports on the National Consultation on the Use and Implementation of Biosimilars for both in person and online summarizes the key themes and feedback pCPA received from its stakeholder consultation.